yl2342/ytsp25/README.md

 ### Managing Your Portfolio
 1. After logging in, you'll be directed to your dashboard
 2. New users will be granted 1,000 virtual dollars to start with
-3. To add funds: Go to "Account" → "Deposit Funds"
+3. To add funds: Go to "Account" -> "Deposit Funds"
 4. To buy stocks:
    - Use the search bar to find a stock by ticker symbol
    - Click on the stock to view details
-   - Enter the quantity and click "Buy" (You can only trade whole shares)
+   - Enter/Tune the quantity and click "Buy" (You can only trade whole shares)
 5. To sell stocks:
-   - Go to "Portfolio" → "Holdings"
+   - Go to "Portfolio" -> "Holdings"
-   - Find the stock you want to sell
+   - Find and click on the stock you want to sell
    - Enter the quantity and click "Sell"
 6. To view performance:
    - Visit your portfolio dashboard for an overview
    - Click on individual holdings for detailed performance

-### Using AI-Assisted Trading (Make sure you have made a trade first so that agent can have your trading history to generate the prompt)
+### Using AI-Assisted Trading
 1. Search for a stock and navigate to its detail page
 2. Enter the quantity you wish to buy/sell
 3. Click the "Need AI assist for this trade?" button
 4. In the pop-up window, click "Generate and review your prompt first"
 5. Review the generated prompt (which includes your portfolio data and trade details)
-6. Edit the prompt if desired - it's fully customizable!
+6. Edit the prompt if desired - it's fully customizable
 7. Click "Confirm my prompt for AI advice" like you send your prompt to your other AI friends (eg. chatgpt)
 8. Review the AI's detailed analysis and recommendations in the new window
 9. Click "Confirm" to add the AI advice to your trading page, or "Close" to dismissss it